 The library does not control and assumes no responsibility over the information accessed through the Internet.
 Internet sites should be evaluated by patrons for their content, accuracy and availability.
 Selected resources may be offensive to some.

 Software and hardware, including some media players and plug-ins, cannot be installed on the library's computers.
 Library staff is unable to install software and hardware that has not been approved or purchased by the library with the purpose of being installed on the public computers.
 In addition, personal computing devices may only connect via the wireless network.
 The library does not provide a physical network connection for any personal computing devices.
 The library does not provide a bypass for web filtering on its wireless network.
 A patron who believes that a site is incorrectly filtered may submit a request for it to be unblocked and the site will be reviewed to determine if access is appropriate.
 Tampering with library hardware or attempting to disable security software will result in a loss of library computer privileges.

 Patrons agree to indemnify and hold harmless the St. Louis County Library, its employees and agents from any claim, demand, liability, cause of action, suit, judgment or expense (including attorney's fees) arising out of any use of the library's computer equipment, network, phone lines, wireless service or Internet connection.

 Public computers are located in all library branches.
-Patrons wishing to use a library computer must have a current St. Louis County Library card in good standing.
+Patrons wishing to use a library computer must have a current St. Louis County Library card.
 Those not eligible for a free library card may have a guest pass, which offers limited computer access, after providing appropriate identification.
 Some computers are available only to children under age 12 and provide access to selected resources, including filtered Internet access.
 Other computers are reserved for teens ages 12 to 18.